Justin-Insight/client-training/src/pages/bhc.md

 ### Media

 Media is where you upload all assets such as images, videos and PDFs.
-Media folder organization is powered by the free FileBird Lite plugin.

 <div class="warning">
 <div class="warning__svg-wrapper">